Skip to main content

 Lifestyle Tips

 If food allergies are confirmed, strict avoidance of identified allergens is the primary strategy.
 Always read food labels, inform restaurants of your allergies, and carry prescribed emergency medication (such as an adrenaline auto-injector) if indicated by your healthcare provider.
+Every blood test result includes a professional assessment from a BIG-registered doctor.
+For treatment decisions, discuss your results with your GP.

 Frequently Asked Questions